 Where "in" is an input symmetric key of no more than 64 bytes.
-Essentially these routines created a random public key and find the hash of the shared secret.
-The message digest is than XOR'ed against the symmetric key.
+This function creates a random public key and computes the hash of the shared secret.
+The message digest is then XOR'ed against the symmetric key.
 All of the required data is placed in "out" by "ecc_encrypt_key()".
 The hash chosen must produce a message digest at least as large as the symmetric key you are trying to share.